Church History Highlights

 Our church has had some notable ministers.
 Rev. Harriet Baker Robinson served both the Universalist church in Tarpon Springs and the Universalist congregation in St. Petersburg.
 During the early 1900s, she traveled back and forth between her two churches by train.
 Rev. Robinson was the first of several ministers who held a joint pastorate that involved Tarpon Springs and St. Petersburg.

 Ida Folsom was ordained as a Universalist minister in Tarpon Springs in 1952.
 Rev. Folsom was a women's rights advocate who became the first Executive Director of the Association of Universalist Women after leaving Tarpon Springs.
 When he arrived in Tarpon Springs in 1956, Clinton Lee Scott was already famous among the Universalists.
 Rev. Scott had opposed racial segregation laws during his ministry in Atlanta.
 During his Tarpon Springs ministry, he was active in bringing the Universalist Church of America and the American Unitarian Association together.
 The merger took place in 1961.
 Rev. Scott was an active minister until he was in his 90s.
+Rev. Wes Stevens, Minister Emeritus, served the congregation from 1997 to 2007.
+Rev. Bob Murphy, Minister Emeritus, served the congregation from 2015 until his retirement at the end of 2019.

 Late in the year 2013, the church buildings were closed because of sink hole damage.
 The Inness paintings were sent to storage in Orlando and the congregation began to meet at different places, including the Walton Center.
 Construction work took almost six years.
 The church was officially reopened and rededicated on September 29, 2019.
 It was one hundred years, plus one day, from the date when the tropical storm destroyed church windows.
 Before the ceremony began, the city's mayor presented the church with the key to the city.